Facebook

 Eastern White Pine

 Rapid growth, may reach 80 feet in height and 40 feet in diameter.
 Has a tall straight stem, with a pyramidal crown.
 Long lateral branches with soft flexible, grayish-green needles, 3-5 inches long, in bundles of five, sweeping upward in graceful curves.
 Best uses are windbreaks, lumber and ornamental trees.
 Grow well in all moderate to well-drained soils.
-Seedlings are 10-16 inches tall.
+Seedlings are approximately 10 inches tall.

 Learn More about white pine